-§48.33 c.
+§52.33 c.
 Which Drug Offenses Are Aggravated Felonies

-▶ Note: The strategies outlined in §§48.32 and 48.34 to prevent classification as a controlled substance offense also prevent classification as a controlled substance aggravated felony.
+▶ Note: The strategies outlined in §\$52.32 and 52.34 to prevent classification as a controlled substance offense also prevent classification as a controlled substance aggravated felony.

+An aggravated felony subjects the person convicted of it to the penalties and restricted rights discussed in §52.44.
 The definition of aggravated felonies includes "illicit trafficking in a controlled substance . . . including a drug trafficking crime [defined under federal statute]."
-8 USC 1101(a)(43)(B).
-An aggravated felony subjects the person convicted of it to the penalties and restricted rights discussed in 48.44.
-A drug-trafficking offense or attempt or conspiracy to commit such an offense (8 USC 1101(a)(43)(U)) will be considered an aggravated felony if it meets either of the following two tests:
+8 USC §1101(a)(43)(B).
+A state or federal drug offense, or an attempt or conspiracy to commit such an offense (8 USC §1101(a)(43)(U)), will be considered an aggravated felony in immigration proceedings in the Ninth Circuit if: